Theres Nothing Proper About The 7 British Action Movies

 “Attack the Block”

-Criminally focused kids and hungry for love aliens make “Attack the Block” massively different from any Masterpiece Probs and Mayhem make serious Super Soaker trouble for one of the aliens in a scene that has some of the funniest little kid dialog you’ll hear in any film.
+Criminally focused kids and hungry for love aliens make “Attack the Block” massively different from any Masterpiece Theatre you might’ve seen before.
+An apartment complex becomes the battleground for an alien invasion and the heroes are atypical thugs in training.
+Probs and Mayhem make serious Super Soaker trouble for one of the aliens in a scene that has some of the funniest little kid dialog you’ll hear in any film.

 “Lesbian Vampire Killers”